-Published on June 26th, 2018 by Aristofanis Papadatos
+Updated on September 13th, 2019 by Aristofanis Papadatos

-This helps explain why Buffett changed his stance and purchased significant stakes in the four major U.S. airlines two years ago.
+Profit margins have also drastically improved across the industry, which is why Buffett changed his stance and purchased significant stakes in the four major U.S. airlines three years ago.
 All four airlines are among Buffett’s top 20 stock holdings.

 You can see the entire list of Buffett’s biggest stock holdings here.

 Airlines also benefit from a secular trend, namely the increasing tendency of people to travel more and more often.
-According to IATA, the U.S. and the global air traffic are expected to continue to grow by 2.8% and 3.7% per year, respectively, until 2035.
+According to IATA, the U.S. and the global air traffic are expected to continue to grow by 2.3% and 3.5% per year, respectively, over the next two decades.

 Due to their high debt levels and the high cyclicality of their business, airline stocks trade at markedly low, usually single-digit price-to-earnings ratios, which are less than half of the price-to-earnings ratio of the broad market.
 But this does not automatically make them good investments–investors should check the growth prospects and the risks of each individual airline and then decide whether it is a bargain.

-In this article, we will compare the expected 5-year returns of the four major U.S. airlines found in the Sure Analysis Research Database, which ranks stocks based upon the combination of their dividend yield, earnings-per-share growth potential and valuation changes to compute total returns.
+In this article, we will compare the expected 5-year returns of the six major U.S. airlines found in the Sure Analysis Research Database.
+Stocks are ranked in terms of 5-year expected total returns, from lowest to highest.

 Source: Investor Presentation

-The stock also offers a 2.3% dividend.
-On the other hand, it is trading at a price-to-earnings ratio of 9.0, which is higher than its historical average of 8.2.
-If the stock reverts to its average valuation level within the next five years, it will incur a 1.8% annualized contraction of its price-to-earnings ratio.
-Therefore, Delta is likely to offer a 5.5% average annual return until 2023.
+The stock also offers a 2.6% dividend.
+Moreover, it is trading at a price-to-earnings ratio of 8.2, which is marginally lower than its historical average of 8.3.
+If the stock reverts to its average valuation level within the next five years, it will enjoy a marginal 0.2% annualized expansion of its price-to-earnings ratio.
+Therefore, Delta is likely to offer a 6.8% average annual return until 2024.

 Source: Investor Presentation